 The general insurance underwriting results are determined for each class of business after taking into account reinsurances, unearned premiums, claims incurred and commissions.

-(i) Premium income
+(1) Premium income

-Premium is recognised in a financial period in respect of risks assumed during that particular financial period.
+Premium is recognised in a financial year in respect of risks assumed during that particular financial year.
 Inward treaty reinsurance premiums are recognised on the basis of periodic advices received from ceding insurers.